 - Mild dish soap

 - Mix one gallon of hot water, one cup of vinegar, and a few drops of dish soap.

-- Mop the floor with the mixture, using the scrub brush to remove stubborn dirt, or in high traffic areas.
+- Mop the floor with the solution, using the scrub brush to remove stubborn dirt, or in high-traffic areas.

 - Dry the floors completely using old towels.

 Professional Cleaning Services From Molly MaidContact your local Molly Maid, a Neighborly® company or call (800) 654-9647 for a free estimate today!